ybs294000/SalaryScope/docs/SRS.md

 - Saves to Firestore `feedback/` collection, separate from predictions
 - Available to both logged-in and anonymous users

+#### 3.3.8 Admin Module

+- Accessible only to authorized users
+- Provides system diagnostics and feedback analytics
+- Allows viewing recent feedback and system status

 ---

 ## 4. Functional Requirements